 After registration, you can still change credentials, tags, and information settings on the Edit Properties option.
-Refer to Editing instance properties for more information.
+Refer to Editing instance properties(see page 252) for more information.

-About collection intervals
+4.9.5 About collection intervals

 Collection intervals are predefined.
-You can see more information about collection frequency on the What Health Checks are available in SQL Inventory Manager? section.
+You can see more information about collection frequency on the What Health Checks are available in SQL Inventory Manager? (see page 296) section.

 You can also force data collection for an instance by selecting Refresh Data on the Instance details view.
-For more information, refer to Viewing instance details.
+For more information, refer to Viewing instance details(see page 245).

-Discovering new instances
+4.10 Discovering new instances